Redistribute neighbor provides a mechanism for IP subnets to span racks without forcing the end hosts to run a routing protocol.

-The following workflow can be used to verify that the kernel routing table is being correctly populated, and that routes are being correctly imported/advertised:
+Use the following workflow to verify that the kernel routing table is being populated correctly and that routes are being correctly imported/advertised:

-Verify that ARP neighbour entries are being populated into the Kernel routing table 10.
+Verify that ARP neighbor entries are being populated into the Kernel routing table 10.

 If these routes are not being generated, verify the following: